 Together with the thesis, the research master internship constitutes the individual trajectory of the student.
 The exact activities/tasks, mode of working, schedule and expected outcomes may vary across individual internship projects, but they are all always agreed upon prior to the beginning of the internship and spelled-out in the written Trainee Agreement form.
 To be valid, this form must be signed by the internal supervisors, the student and (if applicable) the external supervisor.

 Trainees can participate in internships that take place i) in-house, ii) at another research institution in the Netherlands, or iii) abroad.
-Students are responsible for finding their own supervisor, but are strongly encouraged to consult with their tutor on their choice.
-In all cases the trainee must have an internal (in-house) supervisor, who is responsible for filing the results in Osiris.
+Students are responsible for finding their own supervisor, but are strongly encouraged to consult with their programme coordinator on their choice.
+In all cases the trainee must have a first supervisor, who is responsible for filing the results in Osiris and is affiliated with the programme.

 All internships, even those predominantly oriented towards application and valorization must have a clearly defined component of fundamental/basic research in it.
 All internship projects must have two final deliverables: